 How Long Will It Take for My Bicycle Accident Case to Resolve?

-This is a hard question to answer because there are so many factors involved.
+This is a hard question to answer because it involves many factors.
 If the evidence is clearly in your favor, you could receive a fair settlement offer right from the start.
 A Los Angeles bicycle accident attorney can help you tell if it’s fair.

-If it is fair, then your case could get resolved fast.
+If it is fair, then we can resolve your case quickly.
 If not, then your lawyer will negotiate with the insurance company for a better offer.
-If both sides can’t come to an agreement, then there will be a trial.
+When both sides can’t come to an agreement, then there will be a trial.

 A trial will significantly delay your reward, but the reward could be greater than what you could receive otherwise.
 Your lawyer will help you weigh the pros and cons of going to trial.
 In the end, it’s always your decision whether to go forward.